 Each one of the Egypt symbols was a reflection of the power and wisdom of the gods and played a role in their lives and often was related to ideas like Life, Death, Birth, Regeneration, Truth, Faith, Fertility, Power, Wealth, Luck, Happiness, Lust, Love, Protection, Healing, Weakness, Hatred, Peace and more.

 The Ankh is one of the most famous and used symbols of ancient Egypt and the world the Ankh showcases the concept of internal like and divine protection.
 It’s a cross with a looped top in a key-like shape, which has no beginning or end like the spirit of Ra, plus represents eternal life, the morning sun, purifying the life-giving power of water, clairvoyance, and the union of opposites like earth and heaven and male and female (Isis and Osiris).
-The Ankh symbol appeared in the Early Dynastic Period (3150 -2613 BCE) and by the Old Kingdom (2613-2181 BC) the Ankh symbol became a powerful symbol of eternal life and was known as Neb-Ankh.
+The Ankh Egyptian symbol appeared in the Early Dynastic Period (3150 -2613 BCE) and by the Old Kingdom (2613-2181 BC) the Ankh symbol became a powerful symbol of eternal life and was known as Neb-Ankh.
 The symbol is associated with “The Knot of the Goddess Isis” and her powerful cult (c.
 3150 – c.
 2613 BCE) as it represents the bond that holds all of life together.

 The Ankh symbol can be seen in the hands of mostly all the Pharaohs & the ancient Egyptian gods and goddesses.
 It’s also known as crux ansata by Coptic Christians which represents life and immortality.
 That symbol appears in paintings, on temple walls, and in tombs as it was the key to existence and used as an amulet to provide divine protection to the point where it was believed to be the key that can open the door to the afterlife.
 The Ankh can be viewed as a symbol of Joy and Balance between masculinity and feminity.
 The ancient Egyptian Symbol was referred to as the key of the Nile River which represents the eternal union of heaven and earth.
 The symbol of Ankh was often seen with the Djed and the Was Symbols.

-Note: The Ankh symbol is a symbol for life, protection, faith, energy, transformation, light, and fertility.
+Note: The Ankh symbol is a symbol of life, protection, faith, energy, transformation, light, and fertility.
 The Ankh can also refer to the concepts and symbols of sexual union between the two opposite sexes and fertility due to its connection to the goddess Isis.
 The Ankh is the clearest and simple example of the ancient Egyptian understanding of immortality, future life, reproduction, and overall the concept of the cycle of life.

-The Djed is known as "The Backbone of Osiris", it represents strength and stability and is linked to the Osiris god of the underworld, and Ptah god of creation which makes it a symbol for resurrection and eternal life.
+The Djed is known as "The Backbone of Osiris", it represents strength and stability and is linked to Osiris god of the underworld, and Ptah god of creation which makes it a symbol of resurrection and eternal life.
 Ancient Egyptians believed the Djed pillar was a combination of four pillars that held the four corners of the earth.
-It was also used as a fertility pole that rose during festivals which emphasized balance in life and hope in the afterlife, provided by the great Gods & Goddesses of Ancient Egypt.
+It was also used as a fertility pole that rose during festivals that emphasized balance in life and hope in the afterlife, provided by the great Gods & Goddesses of Ancient Egypt.
 In the Old Kingdom of Egypt (2613-2181 BC), the ancient Egyptian symbol was featured on many temples, in the book of the dead in various versions, and used as an amulet.

 A Djed column is often on the bottom of coffins where the backbone of the deceased would lay in order for the soul to stand up and walk into the afterlife.
 The raising of the Djed Pillar was viewed as the grains rising from the earth plus it also shows the soul rising up from the body and moving to the Afterlife.
 In the book of the dead, the Djed symbol is associated with directing the soul to leave the body and head towards the afterlife leaving the earth behind.
 A Djed column is often on the bottom of coffins where the backbone of the deceased would lay in order for the soul to stand up and walk into the afterlife.